Shakthichaithanya/Employee-Management-System/README.md

 #### 3. **Admin**:
    - Access the admin dashboard and perform full CRUD operations across the system.
    - Assign roles (Employee, Manager, Admin) to other users.
-   - Manage all employee records, view activity logs, and generate reports.
+   - Manage all employee records, view activity logs.
    - Monitor and manage the security aspects of the system, such as token expiration and user permissions.

 ### **Conclusion**: